 Difference in Risk

 A Cash market participant deals with less risk than a Futures market participant.
-In the Cash Market, a trader can trade according to the current market prices.
-He can hold an asset and not sell in case of a fall in the prices of the asset.
+A trader can trade according to the current market prices in the Cash Market.
+He can hold an asset and not sell it in case of a fall in the prices of the asset.
 Also, he can stop buying in case of rising prices and limit his losses.